Picnic

 Solution

 By making a digital product that makes it easier for friends with different diets to find a place to eat together, we can help people who eat plant based to keep to their diets.
-At the same time, the product can be an educational source for people to learn about their friends food preferances.
+At the same time, the product can be an educational source for people to learn about their friends food preferences.

 Interview insights